Kaitlyn Bunker

 “Michigan Tech was a great fit for me,” she said.
 “I loved the location and all of the outdoor activities I could do in different seasons.”

-Once a collegiate member of SWE, Bunker has taken the opportunity to volunteer as a professional member.
-She currently serves as a SWE senator.
+Formerly a collegiate member of SWE, Bunker has taken the opportunity to volunteer as a professional member of the organization.
+She currently serves on SWE’s Board of Directors.

 “I volunteer with the Society of Women Engineers because of the organization’s powerful mission to empower women to achieve their full potential in careers as engineers and leaders, expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.
 I’ve gained mentors, role models, and opportunities to practice and build leadership skills through my involvement.”

 Upon completion of her PhD, Bunker joined Rocky Mountain Institute, a global nonprofit working to transform the global energy system to secure a clean, prosperous, zero-carbon future for all.
-She initially worked on projects focused on the U.S. electricity system.
-She now partners with Caribbean islands to transition from diesel fuel for electricity generation to more resilient, distributed clean energy sources that benefit all.
+She initially worked on projects focused on the US electricity system.
+Bunker now partners with islands in the Caribbean and Pacific regions to transition from diesel fuel for electricity generation to more resilient, distributed clean energy sources that benefit all.

 “We’re working on solutions that bring more resilience, lower energy costs, local economic development, and reduced emissions.
 The progress we’ve made can inform similar efforts in other regions of the world.”